Best California Homeowners Insurance Quotes (2025)

 Cost of homeowners insurance by deductible

-Your home insurance deductible is the initial amount you must cover before your insurance steps in to contribute to a claim.
+Your home insurance deductible is the initial amount you must cover before your insurance company pays out on a claim.
 Balancing the deductible amount with premium cost is an important factor in customizing your home insurance policy.

 Opting for a low deductible leads to higher premiums since it shifts more of the financial burden to the insurer during a claim.
 A higher deductible usually means a lower home insurance bill because you’re accepting a larger portion of potential claims.
 The table below highlights how different deductibles can affect the cost of a $300,000 dwelling policy.